 Sharlene: I’m Sharlene Chiu, I’m 33… and from Toronto!

-S&U: What was your job before you moved to LA?
+S&U: What was your job before you came to LA?

-SC: Before I moved to LA, I was a Producer and On-air Host for MTV Canada, specifically with MTV News, where I reported on music and also covered a variety of topics within pop culture, film, fashion, and social issues.
+SC: I was a Producer and On-air Host for MTV Canada, specifically with MTV News, where I reported on music and covered a variety of topics within pop culture, film, fashion, and social issues.
 I also had a travel show that I created, wrote, produced, and hosted for MTV called Sharlene Vs.

 S&U: What would you like to do now?

-SC: My main motivating factoring for moving to LA was to pursue developing and producing original video content that tells untold, hidden or forgotten stories in an effort to share new perspectives of looking at life and culture.
+SC: My main motivation is to develop and produce original video content that tells untold, hidden or forgotten stories in an effort to share new perspectives of looking at life and culture.

 S&U: What is your definition of feminism/female empowerment?